 All applicants must have an enthusiastic, proactive attitude and be able to work either in a team or independently.
 In return, we can offer excellent career prospects and a rewarding role in a dynamic team.

-rhp is an equal opportunities employer.
+rhp is an equal opportunities employer and welcomes all applications.

 Building Information Modelling (BIM) is a collaborative digital design process, whichincreases efficiency upon construction and helps to provide more accurate cost information.
 BIM’s powerful tools also help us to produce high quality pre-construction images that bring our ideas vividly to life, enabling clients and end-users to better visualise how a project will look and function.